cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 service:
   enable: true
   service_item:
-  - title: Clash Files Podcasts
+  - title: We enjoy Clash games so much that we've produced multiple podcasts about them
     images:
     - images/service-1.png
     - images/service-2.png
     - images/service-3.png
-    content: 'We enjoy Clash games so much that we''ve produced multiple podcasts about them!
-Our two most recent shows, Pineapple & Thorns and Married 2 Clash, are the spiritual successors of our three previous podcasts: The Clash Files, Kent Greenhouse, and Married with Clash.'
+    content: 'Our two most recent shows, Pineapple & Thorns and Married 2 Clash, are the spiritual successors of our three previous podcasts: The Clash Files, Kent Greenhouse, and Married with Clash.'
     button:
       enable: true
       label: Check them out